asreview/paper-megameta-postprocessing-screeningresults/README.md

 `megameta_asreview_added_doi_part_2_preliminary.xlsx`
 Note.
 This might take some time!
-3. For the final part, open and run `scripts/master_script_merging_after_asreview_part_3.R` back in Rproject in Rstudio.
+3. For the final part, open and run `scripts/master_script_merging_after_asreview_part_3.R` back in the Rproject in Rstudio.
 Again the input data (`megameta_asreview_added_doi_part_2_preliminary.xlsx`) is automatically retrieved.
 This will finally result in the final dataset stored in the output folder: `megameta_merged_after_screening_asreview_postprocessed_preliminary.xslx`